-To make a manufacturing process more efficient, a company needs to understand "What is lean?"
+To make a manufacturing process more efficient, a company needs to understand "lean".

-Lean is short for lean manufacturing.
-It is an industrial practice where manufacturing facilities focus on waste reduction to create more value for the customer.
+To “go lean” means your workplace applies philosophy and practices from Lean Manufacturing.
+Lean is an industrial practice where manufacturing facilities focus on waste reduction to create more value for the customer.
 There are several different lean techniques, allowing each organization to fit lean into their distinct production process.
 Four common lean techniques are 5S, Kaizen, Kanban and TPM.

 Lean manufacturing provides higher productivity, improved customer service, lower lead times, increased employee morale and a safer work environment.
 Each of these contributes to the most significant benefit of lean manufacturing, increased profits.
 These profits can be passed on to customers through lower prices to create an edge against competition.

 The 5S System is a Japanese organization method that stems from five Japanese words: Seiri, Seiton, Seiso, Seiketsu and Shitsuke.
 Translated to English, they are: Sort, Set in Order, Shine, Standardize and Sustain.
 These words represent a five-step process to reduce waste and increase productivity and efficiency.
 The first step, Sort, involves eliminating clutter and unnecessary items from the work space.
 Next, workers must Set in Order by ensuring that there is a place for everything and everything is in its place.
 The Shine step entails cleaning the work space and regularly maintaining this state.
 Standardizing should be done to make all work processes consistent so any worker can step in and perform a job if necessary.
 The final step, Sustain, involves maintaining and reinforcing the previous four steps.